NOAA-EMC/UPP/docs/AddNewVariable.rst

    B. Add the variable to the user-defined control file.

       i.
-Add a new entry in your application’s control XML file (e.g., ``fv3lam.xml`` for the FV3LAM application, ``postcntrl_gfs.xml`` for the ``FV3GFS`` application).
+Add a new entry in your application's control XML file (e.g., ``fv3lam.xml`` for the FV3LAM application, ``postcntrl_gfs.xml`` for the ``FV3GFS`` application).
 This file lets users control which variables to output from the UPP for Grib2.